Dainky/Project-summaries/Ubuntu-Virtualization-Host/README.md

 ![Windows Desktop](referenceImages/12_BypassInternetNeeded.png)

 ### Network Connectivity Issue
 Post-install, the network connection failed and SSH access was lost.
+This was caused by the servers IP being changed after messing with the network settings to bridge into the VM.
+I need to create a static ip for the server, but I am moving in a few weeks so I'll wait until then to fix that.
 ![Network Issue](referenceImages/13_Broke_Server.png)

+This guide is not an exact 1:1 of the website version.
+Unforuantely, redoing the guide for a second time to put on Github takes extra time that I really would rather be using working on a new project, so it is a bit more raw than the original.
+The smoother walkthrough is one my website at www.dainky.com, please use it instead of this one.